 Roberta Gibb was the first woman to run the marathon in full, completing it in 1966 and running it the next two years as well.
 She hid in the bushes until the race began and did not have an official race number.
 In 1967, Kathrine Switzer ran, and was given a bib and number, but hadn't identified herself as female on her application.
 B.A.A. officials tried to physically remove her from the race.
 In 1972, the Amateur Athletics Union (A.A.U.), of which Boston was a part of, began allowing women.
 Eight women ran the Boston Marathon that year and all finished the race.
 The women that ran the marathon from 1966 to 1971 were recognized retroactively.
 Today close to half of runners in the race are women.

 The Boston Marathon became the first major marathon to have a wheelchair division.
 In 1975, Bob Hall was told by race director Will Cloney that he would be recognized with a finisher's certificate if he could finish his race in under 3 hours.
 He finished in 2 hours and 58 minutes, opening the door for more wheelchair participants in the future.
 There also is a blind and visually impaired division, as well as a mobility impaired program.

 Tragedy struck in 2013 when two bombs exploded about 225 yards from the finish line.
 Three spectators died and about 264 were injured.
 The race was stopped and many did not get to finish, although the bombs went off almost three hours after the winner had finished.
 In a display of resilience, almost 9,000 more runners participated in the race the following year.

 Boston Marathon Day is observed next on Monday, April 15th, 2019.
-It has been observed the third Monday of April since 1969.
+It has been observed the third Monday in April since 1969.

 How to Observe